ronmichel/koboldcpp-rocm/README.md

 # Highlights
 - Now has experimental CLBlast support.
+- Now has a token stopper to speed up generation by reducing wasted tokens

 ## Usage
-- [Download the latest release here](https://github.com/LostRuins/koboldcpp/releases/latest) or clone the repo.
+- Download or clone the repo https://github.com/YellowRoseCx/koboldcpp-wordstopper
-- Windows binaries are provided in the form of **koboldcpp.exe**, which is a pyinstaller wrapper for a few **.dll** files and **koboldcpp.py**.
-If you feel concerned, you may prefer to rebuild it yourself with the provided makefiles and scripts.
+- Windows binaries are provided in the form of a few **.dll** files and **koboldcpp.py**.
+Linux and OSX need built.
-- Weights are not included, you can use the official llama.cpp `quantize.exe` to generate them from your official weight files (or download them from other places).
-- To run, execute **koboldcpp.exe** or drag and drop your quantized `ggml_model.bin` file onto the .exe, and then connect with Kobold or Kobold Lite.
+- To run, open command prompt or terminal in the koboldcpp-wordstopper directory then launch with "python koboldcpp.py models/ggml_model_name.bin" and then connect with Kobold or Kobold Lite.
+Please check `koboldcpp.py --help` for more info
 - By default, you can connect to http://localhost:5001
-- You can also run it using the command line `koboldcpp.exe [ggml_model.bin] [port]`.
-For info, please check `koboldcpp.exe --help`
 - If you are having crashes or issues with OpenBLAS, please try the `--noblas` flag.
+- Add the names or tokens you wish to use as stoppers to the wordstoppers.txt file.
+If it's a chat name, make sure to add the colon afterwards.

 ## OSX and Linux
-- You will have to compile your binaries from source.
-A makefile is provided, simply run `make`
-- If you want you can also link your own install of OpenBLAS manually with `make LLAMA_OPENBLAS=1`
+- To link with your own install of OpenBLAS manually with `make LLAMA_OPENBLAS=1`
 - Alternatively, if you want you can also link your own install of CLBlast manually with `make LLAMA_CLBLAST=1`, for this you will need to obtain and link OpenCL and CLBlast libraries.
   - For Arch Linux: Install `cblas` and `openblas`.
 In the makefile, find the `ifdef LLAMA_OPENBLAS` conditional and add `-lcblas` to `LDFLAGS`.
   - For Debian: Install `libclblast-dev` and `libopenblas-dev`.
+If you get a clbas_sgemm error, add -lcblas like in the Arch instructions.
 - After all binaries are built, you can run the python script with the command `koboldcpp.py [ggml_model.bin] [port]`

 ## Considerations